Hiking in Madeira Without a Car: The Ultimate Guide

 Don’t trust anyone who tells you that you can’t go hiking in Madeira without a car.

-While you won’t be able to reach each and every hike on the island, it’s still possible to have a rewarding day on the trails.
+While you won’t be able to reach each and every hike on the island, you can still have a rewarding day on the trails.

-In this guide, I will cover the specifics of hiking in Madeira without a car, including first-hand tips from my 6+ months on the island.
+In this guide, I will cover the specifics of hiking in Madeira without a car, including how to use the public transport and when to lean on tours.

 Disclosure: This post may include affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.